 Our actions in this period can be found in our Diversity Pay Report.

-Continuing encouraging business ownership for improving diversity and inclusion
+Continuing to encourage business ownership for improving diversity and inclusion

 We continue to work closely with leaders across the business to ensure that we have a 50/50 gender balance shortlist for all advertised senior manager roles where possible.
 To help us achieve that, we are utilising specialist recruitment agencies and job boards to help us reach out to a diverse talent pool and we continue leveraging our internal female talent pipeline.
 We are also ensuring hiring managers consider the impact role location has on the potential pool of candidates to encourage a wider pool of senior talent.